 The agenda and any supporting materials will be distributed to board members 4 days in advance of the board meeting to permit careful consideration of items of business.
 The agenda and supporting material to be discussed at the board meeting that is permissible to be released to the public will be posted on the district's website, to the extent practicable, two days before the meeting.
 In addition, the agenda will be released to the news media including local newspapers, radio stations and television stations in advance of the meeting.
-The agenda and supporting material to be discussed at the board meeting that is permissible to be released to the public will also be available in the Superintendent's office two days before the meeting and at the Board meeting to anyone who requests a copy.
+The agenda and supporting material to be discussed at the board meeting that is permissible to be released at the board meeting that is permissible to be released to the news media and supporting material to be discussed at the board meeting that is permissible to be released to the public will also be available in the Superintendent's office two days before the meeting and at the Board meeting to anyone who requests a copy.